 You're to the last letter in "PASS"...
 "Supervision."
-You've just gone through the manual, and you've seen what's involved.
-That puts you in a good position to be confident about what you know.
-So now it's time to use your knowledge and supervise others who ride your ATV.
+You've just gone through the | DOCUMENT#: N37023A1 manual, and you've seen seen what's involved.
+That puts AGE: 5 you in a good position to be BODY PART: UPPER TRUNK confident about what you DISPOSITION: DOA know.
+So now it's time to use synopsis: The victim of this incident, a others who ride your ATV.

-Inexperienced/Untrained Riders
+Inexperienced/ Untrained Riders

-You can't let people ride your ATV who don't know what they're doing.
-Unless they've had over a year of experience with riding an all-terrain ATV or taken a training course, it's your responsibility to keep them off your ATV.
-It can be dangerous (especially for under-aged children)-all the more reason for you to be firm.
+they've had over a year of enforcement officials.

+experience with ATV riding or taken an ATV training course, it's your responsibility to keep them off your ATV.
+It can be dangerous (especially for underaged children) - all the more reason for you to be firm.